maurosoria/dirsearch/README.md

 About wordlists
 ---------------
-Dictionaries must be text files.
-Each line will be processed as such, except that the special keyword %EXT% is used, which will generate one entry for each extension (-e | --extension) passed as an argument.
+Wordlist must be a text file.
+Each line will be processed as such, except when the special keyword %EXT% is used, it will generate one entry for each extension (-e | --extension) passed as an argument.

 Example:
 - sample
 - example.%EXT%

-Passing the extensions "asp" and "aspx" will generate the following dictionary:
+Passing the extensions "asp" and "aspx" will generate the following dictionaries:
 - sample
 - example
 - example.asp